Heart failure means that the heart is unable to pump blood around the body properly. It usually occurs because the heart has become too weak or stiff.

 Conditions that can lead to heart failure include:

 Treatment for heart failure usually aims to control the symptoms for as long as possible and slow down the progression of the condition.

 A cure may be possible when heart failure has a treatable cause.
 For example, if your heart valves are damaged, replacing or repairing them may cure the condition.

 Heart failure is a serious long-term condition that will usually continue to get slowly worse over time.

 It can severely limit the activities you're able to do and is often eventually fatal.

-But it's very difficult to predict how the condition will progress on an individual basis.
-It's very unpredictable – many people remain stable for many years, while in some cases it may get worse quickly.
+But it's very difficult to tell how the condition will progress on an individual basis.
+It's very unpredictable – lots of people remain stable for many years, while in some cases it may get worse quickly.